finalcut/finalcut.github.io/_posts/2009-02-09-distance-between-two-latitude.md

 ---
+firstprop: first
 layout: single
-title: "Distance Between Two Latitude + LongitudePoints - PHP"
+title: Distance Between Two Latitude + LongitudePoints - PHP
 date: 2009-02-09
 comments: false
 category: development
-tags: [php,algorithims]
+tags:
+  - php
+  - algorithims
+description: A simple php method for computing the distance between two points on a map using their latitude/longitude values.
 ---
-I once had a project where the client wanted customers to be able to search for the nearest vendor to the customers zip code - this project was in PHP but the algorithim contained here can be translated to other languages pretty easily (Note, this returns the value in miles):
+I once had a project where the client wanted customers to be able to search for the nearest vendor to the customers zip code - this project was in PHP but the algorithm contained here can be translated to other languages pretty easily (Note, this returns the value in miles):